 Everyone loved this dessert, from my 4-year old princess to her two sets of grandparents (ages, let’s say more than 4-years old!) and everyone in between.
 We even had a few slices leftover and I kept them in the freezer.
 They didn’t last more than a day or two afterwards!

-- 1 cup bottled fudge sauce, room temperature
+- 1 cup fudge sauce, room temperature (homemade or store bought)

-- 4 Twix candy bars, coarsely chopped, divided
+- 4 Twix or Kit Kat chocolate bars, coarsely chopped

 - 2 cups heavy cream